-The average number of days taken to reach a final outcome in applications received by Brussels II a States
+The average number of days taken to conclude applications received by Brussels IIa States

-42. On average, it does not appear that the Regulation had much impact on the time taken to reach a final outcome in applications overall.
+42. On average, it does not appear that the Regulation had much impact on the time taken to conclude applications overall.
 The graph below shows how this compares with the 2015 Study.